jackieong/AndroidMarionette/README.md

 <a name="arduino"/>
 ## Arduino

+#### Creating the Servo Motor Code
+We used the standard [Arduino IDE](http://developer.android.com/sdk/index.html?utm_source=weibolife) to code the servo motors to mobilize the marionette.

 #### Calibrating Servo Motors

 Below is a diagram showing how the servo motors were oriented against the housing as well as the angle orientation of the servo motors with respect to the housing.
 ![alt text](https://raw.github.com/jackieong/AndroidMarionette/master/servoMotorOrientation.png)

 #### Bluetooth Setup - Receiving Data
 To setup the Bluetooth, the following bit of starter code is helpful to setup Serial to start receiving data.